-Overview of an MBA and a Master's Degree Program
+MBA and Master's Degree Programs

 Undergraduate Degree Requirements

 Master's degree programs often demand undergraduate degrees within the same field of study for admission, while a student pursuing an MBA may complete undergraduate studies in a major other than business.
-In a 2006 BusinessWeek article, it was noted that graduate schools encourage students to seek liberal arts or science bachelor's degrees before enrolling in an MBA program (www.businessweek.com).
+In a 2006 Bloomberg Business article, it was noted that graduate schools encourage students to seek liberal arts or science bachelor's degrees before enrolling in an MBA program.
 Some of the best business schools in the U.S. do not include a business major for bachelor's degrees, instead advocating a broader undergraduate education.

 Options for Program Graduates

 Typically, students treat MBA degree programs as terminal degrees, using the program to further a career or seek higher wages.
-Many graduates continue on to complete a Doctor of Philosophy program.
+Some graduates continue on to complete a Doctor of Philosophy program.
 Professionals starting out in a particular career may find pursuing a master's degree in the field more advantageous to their jobs than an MBA.

 A graduate degree program can provide greater knowledge and advanced training, and those with a master's or MBA may demand a higher salary than an employee with just an undergraduate degree.
 Depending on the student's career path, returning for an MBA degree to learn specialized management skills may lead to more career opportunities.